 We also keep copies of many style guides at the Reference Desk in Paley Library, including MLA, APA, Chicago, and AMA.

-A citation manager is a program used to store, organize, and output citations.
+A citation manager is a program used to store, organize, share, and output citations.
+Some citation managers have the added functionality of an academic social network.
 Once the citation information is stored in the citation manager, it can be output in many different styles, like MLA, APA, Chicago, or others.
 It saves the writer/researcher from having to type out the same citation and bibliography over and over again by hand.

 Citation managers make it easy to:

 Citation managers integrate with word-processing programs for inputting in-text citations and generating the corresponding bibliographies.

 A citation manager is a valuable time-saving tool for researchers and anyone writing a paper with cited references/bibliographies.